Abda74/Abda74/README.md

 <br>

-- A passionate Self-taught Front-end developer
-- Currently learning Web Development and mobile Development
+- Self-taught engineer specializing in web and mobile development.
-- I’m currently open for an Intern or a new job opportunity,
+- Continuously expanding my expertise in front-end and back-end technologies.
+- Passionate about solving complex problems with creative and effective solutions.
+- Open to new job opportunities or internship roles where I can leverage my skills and innovative mindset

 <br><br>